IsadoraVanderlan/site-model/README.md

 # site-model
- Template site with HTML and CSS only.
-Web Development Course Project - Udemy.
+ This project was done together with the Web Development course on the Udemy Platform, it contains a website for a deito model with only HTLM and CSS.